2027 수능특강 영어독해연습 8강 변형문제

 Exercise 7 무역의 발전과 문명 형성

-Trade is an inevitable ____ of human existence.
+Trade ____ an inevitable activity of human existence.

 Exercise 8 직원의 이직 및 창업 결정 요인

-Employees whose performance was in the middle of the distribution were the least likely to leave; the most likely were the poor-performing employees (the "slugs" whose pay ____ high and who had the least to lose by leaving to found a startup) and the high-performing employees (the "stars" who had the potential to earn high wages by becoming self-employed).
+Employees whose performance was in the middle of the distribution were the least likely ____ leave; the most likely were the poor-performing employees (the "slugs" whose pay wasn't high and who had the least to lose by leaving to found a startup) and the high-performing employees (the "stars" who had the potential to earn high wages by becoming self-employed).

-Although high-paid employees may be less likely than lower-paid employees to walk away from their salaries, if they have ____ a high percentage of their earnings over the years, that nest egg may make them more likely to make the leap than if they hadn't saved.
+Although high-paid employees may be less likely than lower-paid employees to walk away from their salaries, if they have saved a high percentage of their ____ over the years, that nest egg may make them more likely to make the leap than if they hadn't saved.

 Exercise 9 체온에 따른 상대적 시간 지각